Tauseef-Hilal/Reflect/README.md

 ## Setup Commands
 These commands are defined in `/src/commands/setup.py`<br>
 Commands for setting up iCODE.
-Only members with Admin perms can use<br>
+Only members with Admin perms can use these commands.
-these commands.
 <br>
 <br>